top of page

 During an annual Satyananda ashram retreat, I recall a profound moment after a yoga nidra practice.
 Following the grounding asanas, I slipped into a spontaneous kriya — my body moving effortlessly into Matsyasana (Fish Pose).
 It was not my conscious choice but prana itself moving through me.
 I observed, sustained, and allowed the flow, recognising it as an expression of my body’s deeper intelligence.

 At the time, this experience wasn’t spoken about or normalised, yet it became a touchstone for me.
-In my yoga therapy practice today, and within the safe frameworks of TRE, I explore how bodies tremble, shake, or move into kriya spontaneously — and how, when held with safety, these somatic awakenings open expansive pathways of healing and belonging.
+In my yoga therapy practice today, and within the safe frameworks of TRE, I explore how bodies tremble, shake, or move into kriya spontaneously.
+When held with safety, these somatic awakenings open expansive pathways of healing and belonging.

 Kriya: The Fire of Kundalini